Unable to delete issue statuses

 redmine=# \d issue_statuses Table "public.issue_statuses" Column | Type | Modifiers ------------+-----------------------+------------------------------------------------------------- id | integer | not null default nextval('issue_statuses_id_seq'::regclass) name | character varying(30) | not null default ''::character varying is_closed | boolean | not null default false is_default | boolean | not null default false position | integer | not null default 1 Indexes: "issue_statuses_pkey" PRIMARY KEY, btree (id)

 I have the last version of the postgres adapter and I'm running PostgreSQL 8.2.4:

 Ruby extension library providing an API to PostgreSQL

-#4 Updated by Jean-Philippe Lang over 9 years ago
+#4 Updated by Jean-Philippe Lang almost 10 years ago

 There was a bug on a few migrations.
 Some not null constraints were not removed with Postgresql.